raghavddps2/Technical-Interview-Prep-1/UD_DSA/Course1/Project1 - Show me the data structures/Problem 2/explanation_2.md

 The File recursion Problem

 1. Basic Data structure/concept used
-    - Not a data structure but the beautiful concept of recursion
+    - Not a data structure but the concept of recursion
     - Though stack is the data structure used for the internal implementation of the stack(stack frames.)

 2. As taught in the lessons, the first thing i looked for was the base case, that was simply when there are no more directories, we simply have to print the files and return.